werasik2aa/UnlockedHuaweiBootloader/README.md

 ⚠️ Partitionally / Unknown
 ❌ Not Working / Not verified

-If you have bootloop.
+#If you have bootloop.
 Just restore your aboot, sbl1, kernel...
 (Sometimes need to restore tz, rpm...)
+Bootloaders added to program...

 | Devices       | Status | Check |
 | ------------- | :----: | :---: |